Landscaper removing invasive plants

 The cuttings are removed and often chipped.

-“Generally it’s a multi-year plan,” Butler says.
+“Generally removing invasive plants is a multi-year plan,” Butler says.
 “You have to go back and spray for up to five years to be sure you catch anything that’s rejuvenated.
 You can’t just walk away and it’s taken care of.”

 Each invasive plant drops hundreds, if not thousands, of seeds, Butler says.
 The seeds are carried away by birds and wind to reseed.